Rajpratik71/linux-manPages/msgmerge.md

        -o, --output-file=FILE
               write output to specified file

-       The results are written to standard output if no output file is speci‐ fied or if it is -.
+       The results are written to standard output if no output file is specified or if it is -.

        Output file location in update mode: The result is written back to def.po.

        --backup=CONTROL
               make a backup of def.po